MeRupamGanguly/Golang-Deltas/README.md

 ### SOLID Principles:
 SOLID priciples are guidelines for designing Code base that are easy to understand maintain adn extend over time.

-Single Responsibility:- A Struct/Class should only a single reason to change.
+Single Responsibility:- A Struct/Class should have only a single reason to change.
 Fields of Author shoud not placed inside Book Struct.
 ```go
 type Book struct{
   ISIN string